uclahs-cds/package-moPepGen/docs/vignette.md

 ### Filtering

-The `fitlerFasta` command is provided to take an RNA abundance matrix and filter the non-canonical peptides based on the abundances of their corresponding transcripts.
+The `fitlerFasta` module is designed to take an RNA abundance matrix and filter the non-canonical peptides based on the abundances of their corresponding transcripts.

 We provide an example RSEM table for demonstration.